Field-note

 Honestly, Thurisaz didn’t come looking for me.
 I have a problem with what he represents.
 Read the elemental basics of what the rune represents, and I’ll expand on it here.

-I have a problem with Thurisaz!
-He's a brutal giant, a Jötunn and a Þurs (monstrous class of giants).
-The rune poems describe him as "anguish to women" or "torture to women," and the reason for that isn't hard to see.
-Think about what it would be like to be a woman, kidnapped by the sweaty fist of a giant, hauled helplessly back to his lair where he attempts to sexually aggress you.
-The physics don't work, to understate it criminally.
+I have a problem with Thurisaz.
+He’s a brutal giant, a jötunn and a þurs.
+The rune poems describe him as “anguish to women” or “torture to women,” and the reason for that isn’t hard to see.
+Imagine being a woman, kidnapped by the sweaty fist of a giant, hauled helplessly back to his lair where he attempts sexual aggression.
+The physics don’t work, to criminally understate it.

-More, the Icelandic rune poem colorfully describes him as "husband of a giantess."
-Who's she?
-Most translations from the original Icelandic overlook this detail.
-The original Icelandic, likely penned by either Magnús Ólafsson or Sveinn á Barði, circa 1600, mentions her name, Varðrún:
+More, the Icelandic rune poem describes him as “husband of a giantess.”
+Who is she?
+Most translations overlook this detail.
+The original Icelandic, likely penned by Magnús Ólafsson or Sveinn á Barði circa 1600, names her: Varðrún.

 Þurs er kvenna kvöl ok kletta búi ok varðrúnar verr.
 Saturnus þengill.

-So, no, Thurisaz and I got off on the wrong foot immediately.
-I was prejudiced against him, and he had no interest in anything I had to offer.
-However, he entered my life regardless, and when that happens, obstacles rise up to test who you are as a person.
+So no, Thurisaz and I didn’t get along immediately.
+I was prejudiced, and he didn’t care.
+He entered my life anyway, and when that happens, obstacles rise to test who you are.

 Respecting Boundaries